 provide any explicit hints on the chances of the BOJ

 aggressively easing policy at its next review on Sept.
 20-21.

-In addition, many analysts noted that Kuroda admitted for
+In addition many analysts took note of the fact that Kuroda

-the first time that his stimulus drive has its costs, even
+admitted for the first time that his stimulus has its costs,

-though he disputed the view that the BOJ's stimulus is reaching
+even he denied the view that the BOJ's stimulus is reaching its